timmseth/TRMBS/README.md

 # THE FILES IN THIS REPOSITORY ARE UNTESTED.
 # DO NOT USE.

-# TRMBS
+# About TRMBS
-The Rotating MySQL Backup Script
+The Rotating MySQL Backup Script will be an automatic way to keep X days of MySQL database backups will no fuss.

 ## License
 This file is part of "The Rotating MySQL Backup Script" known hereafter known as "TRMBS".